Where we worship

 The CoRe, Upton Priory

-We worship each week at the Church of the Resurrection, which forms half of the The CoRe Community Hub at Upton Priory.
-As well as Sunday morning worship, our youth minister runs activities and worship in the afternoon, and a thriving Wednesday night youth project.
+We worship each week at the Church of the Resurrection, which includes the CORE Community Hub at Upton Priory.
+As well as 10am Sunday morning worship, our youth minister runs a thriving Wednesday night youth project.
 The CORE Food Pantry is a member-based scheme where, for a small weekly subscription, members can choose from a wide range of good value food.
 See more at CORE.

 St John’s, Adlington